 Dr. Schalk’s first book Bodyminds Reimagined: (Dis)ability, Race, and Gender in Black Women’s Speculative Fiction is forthcoming from Duke University Press in Spring 2018.
 Within she argues that black women writers of speculative fiction reimagine the possibilities and limits of bodyminds, changing the way we read and interpret categories like (dis)ability, race, gender and sexuality within the context of these non-realist texts.
 Dr. Schalk has also begun a second book project on crip and disability politics in contemporary African American art and activism, including the Black Panthers and the Black Lives Matter movement.

 On a personal level, Dr. Schalk identifies as a fat, femme, black, queer, cisgender, nondisabled, middle-class, polyamorous, body-positive, sex-positive, intersectional feminist woman.
 Dr. Schalk uses she/her pronouns.
-You can find her on Twitter @DrSamiSchalk.
+You can follow her activities on Twitter and Facebook.

 If you’d like to invite Dr. Schalk for a talk, lecture, panel, or other event, you can contact her here.